-(a) The Faculty Hearings Committee is composed of six faculty members elected by the voting faculty.
+(a) The Faculty Hearings Committee is composed of nine faculty members elected by the voting faculty.
 Members must hold permanent tenure when elected.

 (a) The Financial Exigency and Program Change Committee consists of twelve elected members, six from the Division of Academic Affairs and six from the Division of Health Affairs, each of whom must hold a tenured or probationary term appointment when elected.
 The chair may be re-elected by the committee to successive one-year terms as chair.

 (b) The committee discharges the functions provided in § 6 of the Trustee Policies and Regulations Governing Academic Tenure, in accordance with the following procedures:

 (a) The Honorary Degrees and Special Awards Committee consists of six members elected by the voting faculty.
 The secretary of the faculty is a member of the committee ex officio.

 (b) The committee considers nominations from the faculty for (1) Honorary Degrees, awarded at Commencement each May; (2) Distinguished Alumnus and Alumna Awards, presented each University Day, 12 October; (3) the Thomas Jefferson Award; (4) the O. Max Gardner Award; and (5) other awards referred to the committee by the chancellor or the chair of the faculty.
 Nominees for Honorary Degrees and Distinguished Alumnus and Alumna Awards are recommended for approval to the Faculty Council and the Board of Trustees.
 The chancellor presents the nominee for the Gardner Award to the Board of Governors.